JRSV/C2M/README.md

 # C2M
-LISP class to process music material with a 'some Chord -> to -> Measure' algorithm.
+LISP class (built for Slippery Chicken) to process music material with a 'some Chord -> to -> Measure' algorithm.